-This parameter will allow the choice of three additional units (ounces, grams or lb oz) that may be accessed with the [UNITS] key.
-Only one will be available at a time.
+This parameter will allow the choice of three additional units (ounces, grams or lb oz) that may be accessed with the key.
+Only one unit will be available at a time.
 The third unit can only be selected if P151 is enabled.
 The third unit will be identified by an annunciator on the display.
 This unit selection is not legal for trade.
-See Chapter 5: Legal-for-Trade for details.